Joey574/ProjectWebsite/content/about/_index.md

 title: About
 ---

-Oct 23, 2025
+Oct 24, 2025

-I'm an 18, nearly 19 year old student, as of writing, and I'm pursuing a degree in Computer Science.
-I've been coding for quite some time now, working on all sorts of varied projects, my favorite language has to be C++, simply because of its versatility
+As of writing I'm an 18, nearly 19 year old student, and I'm pursuing a degree in Computer Science.
+I've been coding for quite some time now, and everyone seems to have a personal website nowadays, so I made mine to document my learning and showcase my achievments, and I hope you enjoy.

 # My Story